-The Audit Committee comprises of Messrs C. St. Galatariotis (Chairman of the Committee - non-Executive Director), L. Lazarou (Independent non-Executive Director) and R. Rouvitha Panou (Independent non-Executive Director).
+The Audit Committee comprises of Messrs C. St. Galatariotis (Chairman of the Committee - non-Executive Director), L. Lazarou (Independent non-Executive Director) and A. Mikellides (Independent non-Executive Director) who was appointed as a member of the Audit Committee on 20th of November 2014 to replace Mrs. R. Rouvitha Panou (Independent non-Executive Director) who resigned on 20th October 2014.
 The majority of the members of the Audit Committee are Independent non-Executive Directors.
-The Committee meets at least twice a year and provides a forum for reporting by the Group's external and internal auditors who have access to the Committee for independent discussion, without the presence of the Executive Directors.
-The Audit Committee reviews a wide range of financial matters including the annual and quarterly results, statements and accompanying reports, before their submission to the Board and monitors the controls which are in force to ensure the integrity of the financial information reported to shareholders.
-The Audit Committee also advises the Board on the appointment of external auditors and on their remuneration both for audit and non-audit work.
-The Group's internal audit function is outsourced to PricewaterhouseCoopers Ltd. a professional Auditors Firm, which monitors the internal control systems and reports to the management and to the Audit Committee.
-The Internal Auditors of the Company perform their duties with the technical assistance of the Italcementi Group Internal Audit Department, whenever their expertise is required.
-Management is responsible for the implementation of the recommendations made by internal audit that carry out post-implementation reviews.
+The Committee meets at least four times a year and provides a forum for reporting by the Group's external and internal auditors who have access to the Committee for independent discussion, without the presence of the Executive Directors.
+The Audit Committee reviews a wide range of financial matters including the annual and guarterly results. statements and accompanying reports, before their submission to the Board and monitors the controls which are in force to ensure the integrity of the financial information reported to shareholders, and also oversees the procedures for the selection of accounting policies and accounting estimates for the Company's financial statements and ensures that a mechanism is in place to ensure the Company's assets, including the prevention and detection of fraud.
+The Audit Committee also advises the Board on the appointment of external auditors and on their remuneration both for audit and non-audit work, as well as proposes to the Board of Directors the appointment and revocation of appointment of the audit firm assigned with the Internal Audit functions, and ensures its independence.
+The Group's internal audit function is outsourced to PricewaterhouseCoopers Ltd. a professional Auditors Firm, which monitors the Group's internal financial control, the internal control systems and risk management systems and reports to the management and to the Audit Committee.
+The Audit Committee considers the above mentioned periodic reports whereas the Management is responsible for the implementation of the recommendations made by internal audit that carry out post-implementation reviews.
 The external auditors carry out independent and objective reviews and tests of the internal financial control processes, only to the extent that they consider necessary to form their judgement when expressing their audit opinion on the accounts.
+The Audit Committee discusses extensively with the auditors significant audit findings arising during their audit work, which were resolved or remained unresolved, as well as the auditor's report which refers to weaknesses in the internal control system. in particular those concerning the procedures of financial reporting and the preparation of financial statements.